Frequently Asked Questions

 Travelling to Powell River

-Powell River is located in western Canada, by the sea.
+Powell River is located in western Canada, on the Pacific Ocean.
 It is located on British Columbia’s scenic Sunshine Coast, 130 kilometres (80 miles) northwest of Vancouver.
 To learn more about this special community, click here.

-Powell River is accessible by car, bus and airplane.
+Powell River is a gorgeous but isolated community and is only accessible by ferry (bus or car) and airplane.
 For travel information, click here.

 Please check the Government of Canada website for the current travel requirements.